mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 record a video message for proof of her wellbeing.
 Afterwards, the recording needs to be delivered to an SMH office on Aosta as quickly as possible.
 Completing this task will net the Travellers Cr100000.
-Additional information leading to Mandal’s release will net a bonus, depending on its value, of up to a further Cr100000.
+Additional information leading to Mandal's release will net a bonus, depending on its value, of up to a further Cr100000.

 Sternmetal Horizons will provide medium passage or running costs